 9. American Standard 2034.014.020 Champion-4 Toilet

 Those looking for toilets on a budget will definitely appreciate this mode.
-Featuring a one-piece design, this toilet was made to occupy a minimum amount of space so that even those with a small bathroom can install it.
+Featuring one-piece design, this toilet was made to occupy a minimum amount of space so that even those with a small bathroom can install it.

 The EverClean coating has the purpose of keeping the toilet bowl clean.
-Inhibiting stain growth and odor-causing bacteria, this toilet will clean itself with every flush, only requiring you to scrub it with a toilet brush every now and again.
+Inhibiting stain growth and odor-causing bacteria, this toilet will clean itself with every flush, only requiring you to scrub it with a top-notch toilet brush every now and again.

 Made from vitreous china, this toilet is very durable – and will definitely last you a few years.
 It may not include a toilet seat in the price, but this will only allow you the get one of your choosing.